 Pile the roasted tomatoes onto a small plate with fresh mozzarella.
 Add more olive oil plus a bit of balsamic – vinegar is fine, or try a balsamic glaze!
 And more thyme, as much because it looks pretty as anything else.

-If you try this winter Caprese or any other recipe on the blog, please rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try this Pan-Roasted Winter Caprese or any other recipe on Nourish and Fete, please rate the recipe and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Pan-Roasted Winter Caprese Salad